 - Maternal diabetes

-- Irregularities in the fetal heartbeat.
+- Irregularities in the fetal heartbeat (called arrhythmias)

-Understanding a Fetal Echocardiogram
+How Is a Fetal Echocardiogram Performed?

 What Can Be Learned from a Fetal Echocardiogram?

 A thorough fetal echo shows us the complete anatomy of the fetal heart.
 We can use it to assess heart function and identify normal or abnormal cardiac rhythms.

 How Will Information From the Test Be Used?